Physics-Informed Neural Operator for Learning Partial Differential Equations: Physics-informed neural operator (PINO)

 where $\G_{\theta_i}(a)$ is the model at $i^{th}$ training epoch.
 We update the operator $\G_\theta$ using the loss $\Lpde + \alpha \Lanchor$.
 It is possible to further apply optimization techniques to fine-tune the last fewer layers of the neural operator and progressive training that gradually increase the grid resolution and use finer resolution in test time.

 \paragraph{Optimization landscape.} Using the operator as the ansatz has two major advantages: (1) PINN does point-wise optimization, while PINO does optimization in the space of functions.
 In the linear integral operation $\cK$, the operator parameterizes the solution function as a sum of the basis function.
 Optimization of the set of coefficients and basis is easier than just optimizing a single function as in PINNs.
-(2) we can learn these basis functions in the operator learning phase which makes the later test-time optimization even easier.
+(2) we can learn these basis functions in the operator learning phase which makes the later instance-wise fine-tuning even easier.
 In PINO, we do not need to propagate the information from the initial condition and boundary condition to the interior.
 It just requires fine-tuning the solution function parameterized by the solution operator.

-\paragraph{Trade-off.} (1) complexity and accuracy: the test-time optimization is an option to spend more computation in exchange for better accuracy.
-When the speed is most desired, one should use the pre-trained model to directly output the prediction.
-However, if one wants to solve for a specific instance accurately, then the person can use test-time optimization to correct the generalization error posed in operator learning.
-(2) resolution effects on optimization landscape and truncation error: using a higher resolution and finer grid will reduce the truncation error.
-However, it may make the optimization unstable.
+\paragraph{Trade-off.} (1) complexity and accuracy: instance-wise fine-tuning is an option to spend more computation in exchange for better accuracy.
+The learned operator is extremely fast since it is performing inference on the neural operator.
+On the other hand, instance-wise fine-tuning can improve accuracy while incurring more computational costs.
+(2) resolution effects on optimization landscape and truncation error (i.e. the error of the numerical differentiation): using a higher resolution and finer grid will reduce the truncation error.
+However, it has a higher computational complexity and memory consumption.
+A higher resolution may also potentially make the optimization unstable.
 Using hard constraints such as the anchor loss $\Lanchor$ relieves such a problem.